 As well as serving a very functional purpose, the online support tool also offers persuasion benefits through the principle of liking.
 Cialidini’s study concluded that we tend to do things for people we like, who are similar to us and people who compliment us.
 Increasingly our day to day interactions are transferring online – by enabling your employees to maintain a personal touch in your online channel, you can continue to offer the same type of personalised customer service online as you would in a face to face interaction at the front desk of your hotel.

-The Unique Selling Proposition (USP) Comparison tool provides you with the unique opportunity to display the reasons why it’s best to book directly on your website.
+The Unique Selling Proposition (USP) Comparison provides you with the unique opportunity to display the reasons why it’s best to book directly on your website.

 By offering transparency to guests, you build credibility that your hotel is providing them with more benefits than if they were to book elsewhere.
 Given the amount of hotels there are on the web, the likelihood that your prospective guest is having difficulty to decide which hotel to book is high.
-The transparent and summarising nature of the Hotelchamp USP comparison tool reassures the guest that they aren’t missing out on a better deal on a third-party website.
+The transparent and summarising nature of the Hotelchamp USP Comparison reassures the guest that they aren’t missing out on a better deal on a third-party website.
 By removing the compulsion to leave your site to ‘shop around’, you effectively eliminate the chance of them revisiting an online travel agent website and potentially finding another hotel.
-This tool was inspired by Cialdini’s principle of authority – it is the idea that people are more trustworthy of a credible or knowledgeable leader.
-By frankly contrasting your direct advantages against your third-party channels on your website, this tool presents your prospective guests with the ultimate authority – the truth.
+This solution was inspired by Cialdini’s principle of authority – it is the idea that people are more trustworthy of a credible or knowledgeable leader.
+By frankly contrasting your direct advantages against your third-party channels on your website, this presents your prospective guests with the ultimate authority – the truth.